Paulinhx/Paulinhx.github.io/README.md

 Contents and final design by Paulinhx for Digital Career Institute - MAT -Presentation in May 2021

-This free resource is provided by Styleshout.com and is free to use in both personal and commercial projects.
+This free resource template is provided by Styleshout.com and is free to use in both personal and commercial projects.

 [![GitHub](https://img.shields.io/badge/--181717?logo=github&logoColor=ffffff)](https://github.com/)